astoria-life/soon/index.md

 ---

 # VISION
 Build a Healthy Earth

-# HOW TO GET THERE
+# HOW WE GET THERE

-Prioritize Food Grown Regeneratively
+Promote Regeneratively Grown Food

 # ASTORIA

-High Quality Food Marketplace
+Online Food Church